pyroscope/pyrocore/docs/usage-rtcontrol.rst

 (note that the ``--from-view`` option needs version 0.3.7)

-Deleting download items and their data
+Deleting Download Items and Their Data
 """"""""""""""""""""""""""""""""""""""

 Using the option ``--cull`` of version 0.3.10, an item can be deleted